nomilous/netrix/README.md

 ## class netrix.Server

 This class implements the metrics accumulator and aggregation server.
 It runs the UDP/datagram server to which all [netrix.Client](#class-netrixclient) instances send their metrics.
+See `bin/eg-server`.

 ### new netrix.Server([options])

 * `options` \<Object>  Optional.
-  * `port` \<number> Port upon.
+  * `port` \<number> Listen UPD port.
 Default 49494.
   * `flushInterval` \<number> Interval at which metrics are aggregated and reported.
 Default 1000ms.
 * Returns \<netrix.Server>